 Step 2.
 Review and Pass the MCAT

-Medical schools in the United States use the Medical College Admissions Test to assess applicants suitable for their programs.
-It’s a comprehensive evaluation test of an aspiring medical student’s abilities and knowledge in this field.
-The Association of American Medical Colleges, or AAMC, has a calendar showing when the MCAT will be and when registration is due.
+Medical schools in the United States use the Medical College Admission Test to assess applicants’ knowledge of natural, behavioral, and social sciences, as well as their critical thinking and problem-solving skills.
+The Association of American Medical Colleges, or AAMC, has a calendar showing MCAT test dates, registration deadlines, and score release dates.

 Step 3.
 Apply for Medical Schools

 Yes, you read that right — schools.
-Aside from your transcript of records from your undergraduate days and passing the MCAT, another step to becoming a doctor in the U.S. is to enroll in a medical school.
-However, most medical schools have low acceptance rates.
-This fierce competition for admissions should encourage you to apply to multiple schools as much as possible.
+Aside from your undergraduate transcript and MCAT score, another step to becoming a doctor in the U.S. is applying to medical school.
+Because admissions can be highly competitive, it is wise to research multiple schools that fit your academic profile, interests, finances, and career goals.

-While there is no rush to enroll, it is best to jot down the medical schools you want to apply for.
-Some of the most popular medical schools in the United States include Harvard University, Johns Hopkins University, and the University of Chicago.
+While there is no rush to enroll, it is best to make a list of the medical schools you want to apply to.
+Some well-known medical schools in the United States include Harvard University, Johns Hopkins University, and the University of Chicago.
 Moreover, whenever you are ready to send in your applications, be careful when filling out the American Medical College Application Service, or AMCAS.
-It is your sole application document for all the medical schools you will apply to.
+AMCAS is a centralized application processing service used by most U.S. medical schools; you submit one online AMCAS application for participating schools, while individual medical schools make their own admissions decisions.

-Some medical schools may also assess your interpersonal and communication skills through interviews, so impress the panel with thought-out answers to their questions to leave a lasting impression on them and increase your chances of passing.
-Furthermore, if you want to specialize in research, a research-oriented school will bring you one step closer to the laboratory.
+Some medical schools may also assess your interpersonal and communication skills through interviews.
+These interviews can help schools evaluate qualities such as empathy, self-awareness, emotional intelligence, communication, and professionalism.
+If you want to specialize in research, a research-oriented school may bring you one step closer to the laboratory.
 Primary care specialists, on the other hand, deal with hands-on patient care and treatment.

 Step 4.
 Pass the First Two Parts of the National Licensing Examinations

-Whether you choose to become a medical doctor with an M.D. degree or a doctor of osteopathic medicine with a D.O. degree, you will have to pass the licensing examinations.
-M.D. students will take the United States Medical Licensing Examination or USMLE.
-Meanwhile, D.O. students must take the Comprehensive Osteopathic Medical Licensing Examination of the United States or COMLEX-USA.
+Whether you choose to become a medical doctor with an M.D. degree or a doctor of osteopathic medicine with a D.O. degree, you will have to pass national licensing examinations.
+M.D. students typically take the United States Medical Licensing Examination, or USMLE.
+D.O. students take the Comprehensive Osteopathic Medical Licensing Examination of the United States, or COMLEX-USA, for osteopathic licensure and may also choose to take the USMLE.

 Step 5.
 Enroll in a Residency Program

-When students reach their fourth year in medical school, they will start looking into specialty options they are passionate about, such as anesthesiology or ophthalmology.
+When students reach their third and fourth years of medical school, they begin clinical rotations and explore specialty options they are passionate about, such as anesthesiology, ophthalmology, surgery, or primary care.
 Applying for a residency program is another essential step to becoming a doctor in the United States.
-To apply for residency in the United States, you will most likely participate in the National Resident Matching Program.
+Most applicants use the Electronic Residency Application Service for applications and participate in the National Resident Matching Program, or NRMP, which uses applicants’ and programs’ rank-order lists to make residency matches after interviews.

 Step 6.
 Complete Medical School and Begin Your Residency